MarcoReidelbach/MaRDMO-Plugin/README.md

 The Export/Query Plugin allows the user to export documented workflows into a standardized template, which could be stored locally as Markdown File (depreciated) or shared with others as Wiki Page on the [MaRDI Portal](https://portal.mardi4nfdi.de/wiki/Portal).
 Furthermore, integral aspects of the workflows are integrated into the MaRDI Knowledge Graph thus enabling specific workflow queries.

 The functionality of the Export/Query Plugin is captured in the questionnaire, such that a single button controls everything.

-MaRDMO connects individual RDMO instances with the MaRDI Portal and its underlying Knowledge Graph.
-To use MaRDMO with any other [wikibase](https://www.mediawiki.org/wiki/Wikibase/Installation) a setup script (`prepare_wikibase.py`) is provided to prepare the wikibase for MaRDMO.

 ## Structure of MaRDMO directory